What To Do When Your Car’s Air Conditioning Stops Working

 How the AC System Operates

 The AC system operates by cycling refrigerant through its components.
-When activated, the compressor clutch engages, allowing the compressor to pressurize the refrigerant into a liquid.
+When activated, the compressor clutch engages, allowing the compressor to pressurise the refrigerant into a liquid.
 This high-pressure liquid is pushed through the hose lines into the condenser, where it releases heat from the car.

 The cooled liquid then travels to the expansion valve, transitioning into a low-pressure mist before entering the evaporator.
 Here, cabin air is cooled as it passes over the evaporator’s fins.
 Moisture in the air condenses on the cold surface of the evaporator and is drained out of the vehicle, further aiding in the reduction of humidity inside the car.